 Staphylococcus aureus (staph) is a type of bacteria (germ) found on the skin or in the nose.
 Most of the time, people will not have problems with these bacteria.
 However, if staph gets inside the body through a cut or sore, it may cause painful boils or blisters on the skin or, infection in the lungs (pneumonia), bloodstream, or in a wound that is healing after surgery.

 People with a higher chance of getting a staph infection include sick people in hospitals, people recovering from surgeries or other medical procedures, people living in over-crowded conditions (shelters or prisons), children in daycare, intravenous (IV) drug abusers, people with weakened immune systems, athletes, and military personnel.

 Eating food that has been contaminated with staph bacteria can also cause food poisoning.
 Symptoms typically involve severe vomiting and diarrhea with stomach pain that will start within a few hours after exposure.
 This type of infection with staph bacteria usually is not serious and generally does not last for more than a day.

 What medications are used to treat staph skin infections?

 Draining of the boil or blister by your health care provider may be the only treatment needed for staph skin infections.
-If medication is needed, antibiotics will be prescribed by your health care provider.
+They may also use an antibiotic ointment that is applied to the infection.
+If other medication is needed, drugs like antibiotics will be prescribed by your health care provider.
 In rare cases, the staph bacteria do not respond to commonly used antibiotics.
 This is known as “methicillin-resistant staphylococcus aureus” or “MRSA”.
 Other medications are available for treatment in this situation.

 What will a staph or MRSA skin infection look like?